Stacked-Org/stacked/README.md

 ### Non reactive ViewModelWidget

-Sometimes you want a widget to have access to the viewmodel but you don't want it to rebuild.
-In the case of a button that has to call a function on the viewmodel but uses none of the viewmodel state for the UI.
-In this case you can set the reactive value to false for the super constructor of the `ViewModelWidget`
+Sometimes you want a widget to have access to the ViewModel but you don't want it to rebuild when notifyListeners is called.
+In this case you can set the reactive value to false for the super constructor of the `ViewModelWidget`.
+This is commonly used in widgets that don't make use of the models state and only it's functionality.

 ```dart
 class UpdateTitleButton extends ViewModelWidget<HomeViewModel> {